QuentinRa/blog.quentinra.dev/maths/statistics/si/likelihood-log.md

 r$par
 ```

-Note: sometimes you may have to replace ``'L-BFGS-B'``
-by ``'Brent'``.
-This is because sometimes the formula
-for ``par`` gives you an invalid value (test with par=0),
-and Brent seems to be more flexible.
+Note: sometimes you may have to replace `'L-BFGS-B'` with ``'Brent'``.
+This is because sometimes the formula for ``par`` gives you an invalid value (test with par=0), and Brent seems to be more flexible.

 <hr class="sr">

 ## In theory

-Let's say you got this table with the probabilities
-and the values in our sample.
+Let's say you got this table with the probabilities, and the values in our sample.

 <table class="table table-bordered table-striped">
 <tr>